CANCELLED IN 2023

 Carifiesta is a tradition born of slavery in Trinidad and Tobago, when French colonial masters hosted masquerade balls three days before Ash Wednesday.
 Slaves got a day off and mimicked their masters at their own parties, a tradition that morphed into Trinidad’s famed Carnival.

 That tradition migrated north to such cities as Miami, New York, Toronto and Montréal.
-This year, Montréal’s competing floats, known as “mas bands,” all “play mas” (as in masquerade).
+Montréal’s competing floats, known as “mas bands,” all “play mas” (as in masquerade).
 Participants in “mas camps” throughout the city “build mas” (stitch costumes and build floats).